Elijah Johnson (singer): Life and career

 In June 2016, Mindless Behavior released their first album as the new "MB" titled #OfficialMBMusic.
 The album made number 100 in the Billboard Year End Chart.
 It was released instead of their recorded album "Recharge" due to member Ray Ray leaving the group and having Mike River as a replacement.
 This left the group as a trio with members Princeton, EJ, and Mike River.
 Later that summer, the group was part of a film called Misguided Behavior, which was released later in the summer of 2017.
 Elijah J's anticipated solo EP was due to be released at the end of 2017.
-EJ also starred in the 2022 BET movie, "The Millennial".
+EJ also starred in the 2022 BET movie, The Millennial.

+Johnson stars as Michael Jackson/MJ in the Broadway production of MJ the Musical on April 4, 2023, replacing Myles Frost.